erikringsmuth/app-router/README.md

 ## &lt;app-router&gt; options

 #### Trailing Slashes
 By default `/home` and `/home/` are treated as separate routes.
-You can configure the router to ignore trailing slashes.
+You can configure the router to ignore trailing slashes with `trailingSlash="ignore"`.
 ```html
 <app-router trailingSlash="ignore">
   <!-- matches '/home' and '/home/' -->